LauraVelaSampedro/AI_ML-engineer-technical-test/README.md

 # AI infrastructure and ML engineer technical test

-Description: Using one of the pretrained transformers available in huggingface, build a model to learn how to classify healthcare claims, weeding the facts from the myths).
+Description: Using one of the pretrained transformers available in huggingface, build a model to learn how to classify healthcare claims, weeding the facts from the myths.
 Demonstrate the performance of the final model.

 ## General Information